aldohemsn/persona-translation-analyzer/README.md

 This tool leverages a Large Language Model (Google's Gemini) to perform the diagnostic analysis.

-1.  **Input:** The user provides a `.txt` file containing translation "triplets."
-Each triplet consists of the source text, a draft translation, and a final revised version, each on a new line and separated by a blank line.
+1.  **Input:** The user provides a `.txt` file containing translation "triptychs."
+Each triplet consists of the source text, a draft translation, and a final revised version.

 2.  **Configuration:** The user enters their Gemini API key.

-3.  **Processing:** The tool sends the triplets to the AI in batches, along with a detailed system prompt that instructs it to analyze the draft using the Three-Persona Framework.
+3.  **Processing:** The tool sends the triplets to the AI, along with a detailed system prompt that instructs it to analyze the draft using the calibrated Analyst-Architect-Stylist framework.

 4.  **Output:** The tool generates a structured `cases.json` file containing the detailed analysis, which the user then downloads.